The Preheating Stage on The Starobinsky Inflation after ACT: Introduction

-The reheating temperature of the Starobinsky model is found to be relatively low $\sim 10^9$ GeV \cite{de2010f,dorsch2024gravitational} compared to other models, such as Higgs inflation \cite{bezrukov2009initial}.
+The reheating temperature of the Starobinsky model is found to be relatively low $\sim 10^9$ GeV \cite{de2010f,dorsch2024gravitational}\footnote{See also $f(R)$ for the constant roll mode, which can alter the reheating temperature \cite{oikonomou2017reheating}.
+It is also noted that the reheating temperature on $f(R)$ is also discussed in Ref. \cite{odintsov2025power,Odintsov:2026doe,oikonomou2025strong}} compared to other models, such as Higgs inflation \cite{bezrukov2009initial}.
 This lower reheating temperature is often preferred in inflationary cosmology, as it helps avoid the overproduction of unwanted relics \cite{kallosh2000gravitino}.
 For example, Refs. \cite{ellis1982inflation,kawasaki1995gravitino} argue\footnote{See also Ref. \cite{mcdonald2000reheating}.} that the reheating temperature should be below $10^9$ GeV to prevent excessive production of gravitino.
-Such a low reheating temperature significantly influences the thermal history of the universe, particularly with respect to Baryogenesis \cite{davidson2000baryogenesis} and the production of dark matter.
+Such a low reheating temperature significantly influences the thermal history of the universe, particularly with respect to baryogenesis \cite{davidson2000baryogenesis} and the production of dark matter.
 However, as for leptogenesis, it requires at least several MeV of reheating temperatures to operate successfully \cite{hannestad2004lowest,choi2017new}.
 In summary, estimation of the reheating temperature range is wide, from a few MeV up to nearly the Planck scale.
 This broad range suggests that the reheating temperature is still poorly constrained.
-In addition to the ACT observation results, the Starobinsky inflation model is expected to yield a much lower reheating temperature.
+In addition to the ACT observation results, the Starobinsky inflation model is expected to yield a much higher reheating temperature.